‘Modernize the Truck Fleet’ Adds New Coalition Members

-WASHINGTON – The National Trailer Dealers Association (NTDA) and the National Tank Truck Carriers Association (NTTC) have joined Modernize the Truck Fleet (MTF) – a new coalition representing trade groups, commercial-truck dealerships, truck and equipment manufacturers working to repeal the 102-year-old federal excise tax (FET) levied on the sale of new, heavy-duty trucks and trailers.
+WASHINGTON (March 27, 2019) – The National Trailer Dealers Association (NTDA) and the National Tank Truck Carriers Association (NTTC) have joined Modernize the Truck Fleet (MTF) – a new coalition representing trade groups, commercial-truck dealerships and equipment manufacturers working to repeal the 102-year-old federal excise tax (FET) levied on the sale of new, heavy-duty trucks and trailers.

 “The FET is an unfair method of taxing the trailer industry, and it limits the purchase of newer, safer and greener trailers and parts — all of which are boons to the economy,” said NTDA President Gwendolyn Brown.
 “As increasing legislative burdens are mandated by the EPA, CARB and other government agencies, the costs of heavy-duty trucks and trailers continue to increase making the FET that much more burdensome.”

 The NTDA has supported open discussions and proposals to amend the laws governing the FET since a small group of dealers came together in 1990 to form its association.

 “We are pleased to support the coalition today,” Brown added.
 “There is optimism among members of the coalition that now is the time to actively effect change to the law.”

 The MTF coalition, which launched in January 2019, includes the American Truck Dealers (ATD), The Association for the Work Truck Industry (NTEA), Truck Renting and Leasing Association (TRALA), and the Truck and Engine Manufacturers Association (EMA).